Alison Nicoll Sells 7,500 Shares of Upstart Holdings, Inc. (NASDAQ:UPST) Stock

 - On Wednesday, January 26th, Alison Nicoll sold 7,500 shares of Upstart stock.
 The shares were sold at an average price of $100.64, for a total transaction of $754,800.00.

-Several equities research analysts have recently commented on the stock.
-Wedbush lowered shares of Upstart from a “neutral” rating to an “underperform” rating and reduced their price target for the company from $110.00 to $75.00 in a research report on Tuesday, March 22nd.
-Barclays reduced their target price on shares of Upstart from $285.00 to $180.00 in a report on Thursday, February 17th.
-JMP Securities reduced their target price on shares of Upstart from $315.00 to $245.00 and set a “market outperform” rating for the company in a report on Wednesday, February 16th.
-Stephens initiated coverage on shares of Upstart in a report on Thursday, March 31st.
-They issued an “equal weight” rating and a $124.00 target price for the company.
-Finally, Piper Sandler increased their target price on shares of Upstart from $223.00 to $230.00 and gave the stock an “overweight” rating in a report on Wednesday, February 16th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $222.38.
+A number of research firms recently commented on UPST.
+Stephens began coverage on shares of Upstart in a research report on Thursday, March 31st.
+They issued an “equal weight” rating and a $124.00 price objective for the company.
+FBN Securities began coverage on shares of Upstart in a research report on Tuesday, April 12th.
+They issued an “outperform” rating and a $150.00 price objective for the company.
+Piper Sandler upped their price objective on shares of Upstart from $223.00 to $230.00 and gave the company an “overweight” rating in a research report on Wednesday, February 16th.
+Barclays lowered their price objective on shares of Upstart from $285.00 to $180.00 in a research report on Thursday, February 17th.
+Finally, Zacks Investment Research raised shares of Upstart from a “sell” rating to a “hold” rating in a research note on Thursday, February 24th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and nine have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $217.21.

-Several hedge funds and other institutional investors have recently bought and sold shares of UPST.
-Moors & Cabot Inc. bought a new position in shares of Upstart during the 3rd quarter valued at approximately $25,000.
-Outfitter Financial LLC bought a new position in shares of Upstart during the 4th quarter valued at approximately $25,000.
-Allworth Financial LP bought a new position in shares of Upstart during the 3rd quarter valued at approximately $26,000.
-Tyler Stone Wealth Management bought a new stake in Upstart in the fourth quarter worth $26,000.
-Finally, Bank Julius Baer & Co.
-Ltd Zurich bought a new stake in Upstart in the fourth quarter worth $26,000.
-Hedge funds and other institutional investors own 67.88% of the company’s stock.
+Several hedge funds have recently modified their holdings of UPST.
+Parametric Portfolio Associates LLC bought a new stake in shares of Upstart in the 2nd quarter valued at about $510,000.
+Wolff Wiese Magana LLC raised its holdings in shares of Upstart by 89.1% in the 3rd quarter.
+Wolff Wiese Magana LLC now owns 1,144 shares of the company’s stock valued at $362,000 after purchasing an additional 539 shares during the period.
+Kestra Advisory Services LLC bought a new stake in shares of Upstart in the 3rd quarter valued at about $270,000.
+DekaBank Deutsche Girozentrale bought a new stake in shares of Upstart in the 3rd quarter valued at about $1,587,000.
+Finally, Newbridge Financial Services Group Inc. bought a new stake in shares of Upstart in the 3rd quarter valued at about $53,000.
+67.88% of the stock is currently owned by institutional investors.

 Upstart Holdings, Inc operates a cloud- based artificial intelligence (AI) lending platform in the United States.
 The company's platform aggregates consumer demand for loans and connects it to its network of the company's AI- enabled bank partners.
 Its platform connects consumers, banks, and institutional investors through a shared AI lending platform.